merlinschumacher/nelko-p21-capture/README.md

 It only supports a subset of TSPL2 commands like:

-- SIZE
-- GAP
-- DIRECTION
-- DENSITY
-- CLS
-- BITMAP
+- SIZE: Sets the size of the labels.
+- GAP: Sets the gap between the labels.
+- DIRECTION: Controls the print direction.
+In case of the P21 it doesn't seem to change anything.
+- DENSITY: Controls the print density/darkness of the print.
+- CLS: Clears the print canvas.
+- BITMAP: Prints an image and takes the parameters Xpos, YPos, height in bytes, width in dots.
 - SELFTEST: This triggers the test print, the printer generates when hitting the power button once.
 - PRINT x: Prints x copies of the label
 - BAR: prints only a completely black label
 - BARCODE: might do something, but doesn't correspond to the TSPL2 syntax.
 I saw it print a slightly messy black bar.
 I skipped all other barcode commands, after checking if QRCODE works.
 It doesn't.
 - INITIALPRINTER: Triggers a factory reset.

+The image format is 96x284 pixels in 1 bit color depth as raw data.
+Every bit is a pixel there are no checksums or error correction data.

 The printer also exposes a serial USB connection to the PC but only returns `ERROR0` on any command.

 Internally it uses a JieLi AC6951C (or similiar) bluetooth chip (see https://github.com/kagaimiq/jielie/pull/6).